textasdata/tada2023/index.md

 ### Key Dates

-* August 1: Abstract submission
+- Submission deadline: August 4th
-* August 28: notification of selection
+- Notification of acceptance: August 28th
-* Early September: registration opens
+- Registration opens: September 5th
-* Mid October: full papers for discussants
+- Papers circulated to discussants: October 26th
-* Nov 9-10: conference
+- Conference: November 9th and 10th

-Proposals are due August 1, and consist of a brief, 300-word abstract in text format rather than a full paper.
+Proposals are due August 4, and consist of a brief, 300-word abstract in text format rather than a full paper.
 TADA 2023 is a non-archival conference; there are no formal proceedings, and papers presented at the conference will not be distributed publicly by the conference.
 Presenters are expected to provide a paper to their discussant two weeks before the conference.
 We welcome any work, so long as it hasn't been previously presented at a TADA conference.
 We also welcome individuals to volunteer to serve as discussants.

 In addition to oral presentations and posters, TADA 2023 will have a doctoral consortium.
 PhD students will be matched with experienced mentors from complementary fields to offer critiques to specific work and to provide guidance in how to do effective interdisciplinary work.